Installing Red locally

 If you are running Red from Windows, you can also use the built-in GUI system and make a more appealing HelloWorld:

 You can also compile your Red programs and get a single binary with no dependencies.
-You don't have to install anything else, the Red binary you have downloaded already contains a complete toolchain for native compilation!
+Download the Red toolchain binary for your platform and save it in your working folder under the name `redc` (`redc.exe` under Windows).
 Here is how to use it:

 1. In a code or text editor, write the following Hello World program: